tetris245/ULTRAbc/README.md

 Special thanks to KellyLoveyness for creating the original version of QAM.

-Special thanks to agicitag for the powerful code of the BCTwdeaks GUI.
+Special thanks to agicitag for the powerful code of the BCTweaks GUI.

 Special thanks to Firefly for giving permission to integrate the BC-Diaper-Wetter script.